EmanueleCavaliero/Hybrid-vs-Electric-cars-licenses-forecasting-project/README.md

 * **Primary Series:** Quarterly new licenses for electric and hybrid vehicles in the UK.
 * **Exogenous Drivers:** Bank of England interest rates and GBP exchange rates.
-* **Methodology:** Time series stationarity testing (ADF, KPSS), model selection via AIC/BIC, and out-of-sample performance evaluation using MAE and RMSE. or the Business, Economic and Financial Data (BEFD) course - University of Padua.*
+* **Methodology:** Time series stationarity testing (ADF, KPSS), model selection via AIC/BIC, and out-of-sample performance evaluation using MAE and RMSE.

+-Business, Economic and Financial Data (BEFD) course - University of Padua.*